tigerfarm/work/book/Frontline/README.md

 + I can log into the Frontline app on my Android phone.
 + I setup a localhost Frontline server side application to server customer data to the Frontline app, through Ngrok.
 + I can view customer data in the Frontline app: Customer name, SMS phone number, and avatar graphic.
++ I can start a new conversation and exchange messages.

 ### Getting Started